Learn the components of a good review and how to line up your first few gigs for free products, trips or services in exchange for your honest reviews.

 Write everything you love about this product, but pay attention to what the brand is promoting currently as well.

-Here is my seasonal ad campaign from Zarbee’s.
-I used their photo since I had not received the product yet.
+In my seasonal ad campaign from Zarbee’s – I used their photo since I had not received the product yet.

 3. The Flaws

 At a conference one year, I attended a Q&A with a panel of brands.
 The critical take away I learned from a brand representative was that nothing is perfect.
 If you write a 100% positive review, no one will believe you and you’ll lose credibility.

 Remember, you’re trying to drive people to purchase this product.
 However, if the product is a dud or the flaws are too large to actually recommend it and you received the product for pay, immediately contact the vendor and ask them what to do.
 They may want you to stop working on the review, they may repair the flaw or they may not know about the problem and ask you to delay the post.
 Talking to them is always the answer and it gives them a positive perspective on you.

 4. Your Overall Opinion and Product Info